| How to Use Concordances

 29, holy day 1, holy portion 1, holy thing 29, saint 1, sanctuary 1,

 consecrated 1, hallowed 2, holy 219."
+So qodesh is

 translated in the KJV 304 times by 12 different words or phrases.
 If you